EngineerBetter/engineerbetter-hugo/content/blog/ci-shootout-conclusion.md

 Concourse's user interface always shows you the latest version of a pipeline.
 It's perfectly suited to use as a build monitor, constantly displaying the current state of the world to a team.

-This is of more value to teams practice continuous delivery, and not branch-based development.
+This is of more value to teams that practice continuous delivery, and not branch-based development.
 It wasn't covered in these posts but Concourse's UI has not been great at pull request workflows, although there are plans to change that.

 ### Resources, polling, event-driven CI

 Concourse resources encapsulate and make reusable polling logic that will reach out and detect changes in various things, like Git repos, S3 buckets, container image registries, Maven repositories, and more.
-Because Concourse reaches out to the world, you do not need the outside world to be able to each in to trigger builds.
+Because Concourse reaches out to the world, you do not need the outside world to be able to reach in to trigger builds.

 ### Multiple entry points